TiMESPLiNTER/blockchain/README.md

 ### No proof

-This strategy enables a client to push new blocks the blockchain effortlessly.
+This strategy enables a client to push new blocks to the blockchain effortlessly.

 ### Proof of Work (PoW)

 This strategy requires solving a mathematical problem before a block can be pushed to the blockchain.

+## Storage

+### InMemory

+Blocks are stored in a PHP array and are gone after script execution ends.

+### File

+Blocks are stored permanently in a file and are available even after script execution ends.